Kaggle/learntools/learntools/core/ISSUES.md

             - fallback: some lambda to be applied to this thing, which, say, returns either True or (False, err msg)?
 - emit warning when `tutorial_id` not set in `bind_exercises`
 - `show_solution_on_correct` should be opt-in (rather than defaulting on for questions with non-CodeSolution solns)
+    - related opt-in behaviour that would be useful: echo *value* on correct (for `EqualityCheckProblem`s)